snoonetIRC/website/content/posts/20181122-irccom_partnership.md

 type: post
 ---

-# Important changes to Snoonet and a partnership with IRC.com

 Snoonet is expanding its family and linking up with the new IRC network, [IRC.com](https://irc.com).
 For Snoonet users, the only real change you’ll feel is an influx of new users with some new cloaks.
 Staff wise, we are taking on no